Dleavenworth/third/README.md

 2) Test to make sure that I know what the hell I'm doing
 3) Refine the HTML to make the frame look better
 4) Refine CSS to make it all purty
-5) Make any final changes and commit it and host it
+5) Make any final changes and commit it and push it
 6) Keep following 3-5 until I'm content
+7) Then begin to host the page
+8) DONE!